lineality/Online_Voting_Using_One_Time_Pads/README.md

 Other methods such as chains-of-trust may be useful to harden thrifty online systems.?

 #### General Revisions for Thrifty-Secure-Voting:
-1. ideally use-able with only standard mobile devices possessed by voters
+1. use-able with only standard mobile devices possessed by voters
 2. no physical printed copies, so a change from OCR and paper documents to basic characters in a file.
 3. no separate air-gapped hardware
 4. one pad per set of elections vs. two pads per single election (backup pads?)